 When will Apple release its wireless AirPods?
 What do AirPods offer?
 How much will Apple's wireless headphones cost?

-Rumours regarding Apple working on wireless headphones aren't new - they've been around for a few years now.
-However what is new is the announcement of AirPods, Apple's wireless earphones, during the iPhone 7 launch.
+Rumours regarding Apple working on wireless headphones aren't new - they've been doing the rounds for years.
+However, what is new is the announcement of AirPods, Apple's wireless earphones, during the iPhone 7 launch.
 How much will AirPods cost, when will AirPods be available in the UK and more importantly, what do AirPods offer?
 These are all the questions we look to answer in this article.

-Apple AirPods release date, price UK: Release date and pricing
+Apple AirPods release date, price UK: UK price

 So, how much will Apple's new wireless AirPods set back the average consumer in the UK?
-Apple will sell the wireless earphones for £159 in the UK once they are released, which doesn't seem too bad when you consider that other wireless earphones (like Earin) cost £200+.
-However, the fact that they cost the same in the US ($159) makes prospective UK buyers feel a little cheated by the company.
+Apple will sell the wireless earphones for £159 in the UK once they are released, which doesn't seem too bad when you consider that other wireless earphones (like Earin) cost around £150.
+However, the fact that the AirPods cost the same in dollars ($159) as they do in pounds may make prospective UK buyers feel a little hard done by.

 Apple AirPods release date, price UK: What do Apple's AirPods offer?

 But what makes Apple AirPods different from other Bluetooth earphones (and headphones) on the market?
 AirPods offers users a way to listen to their music wirelessly, which is a lot more important now that Apple has erased the standard 3.5mm headphone jack from its iPhone 7 range.
 The good news is that as they are Bluetooth-powered, they can be used with more than just an iPhone - it can also be used with a Mac, iPad and even an Apple Watch.